doopa75/SMA-Inverter-ModbusTCPIP/README.md

-# SMA-Inverter-ModbusTCPIP
+# SMA-Inverter-ModbusTCPIP Power Analyser for the domoticz plugin
+SMA Sunny Tripower works,
-SMA Sunny Tripower, Sun Boy
+Sun Boy not yet